winitzki/scall/tutorial/programming_dhall.md

 in f 10 (id Natural 20)
   -- This is a complete program; it evaluates to 32 of type Natural.
 ```
-One can see that the syntax of Dhall resembles the syntax of ML-family languages (OCaml, Haskell, `F#`, and others).

 See the [Dhall cheat sheet](https://docs.dhall-lang.org/howtos/Cheatsheet.html) for more examples of basic Dhall usage.

 The [Dhall standard prelude](https://prelude.dhall-lang.org/) defines a number of general-purpose functions
-such as `Natural/lessThan` and `List/map`.
+such as `Natural/lessThan` or `List/map`.

 ### Identifiers

 Identifiers may contain dash and slash characters; for example, `List/map` and `start-here` are valid identifiers.

-This feature is used in Dhall's standard library, providing suggestive function names such as `List/map`, `Optional/map`, etc.
+The slash character is used in Dhall's standard library, providing suggestive function names such as `List/map`, `Optional/map`, etc.
 However, Dhall does not treat those names specially and does not require that functions working with `List` should have names such as `List/map` or `List/length`.

-Identifiers with dashes can be used, for example, as record field names, as it is often seen in configuration files:
+Identifiers with dashes can be used, for example, as record field names, as it is sometimes required in configuration files:

 ```dhall
 ⊢ { first-name = "John", last-name = "Reynolds" }